Freshness and the Limits of Heuristic Trend Detection in Temporal RAG: Conclusion

+Our first contribution is a simple fused scoring mechanism that combines semantic similarity with a half-life recency prior, evaluated on three corpora of increasing realism.
+A cosine-only baseline never surfaces the newest relevant item (Latest@10 $=0.00$).
+The prior corrects this on synthetic data (1.00, a controlled sanity check) and on the CERT corpus (1.00, but only with corpus-tuned recency weight), and, on a topically-diverse CVE corpus where the freshest item is genuinely not the most similar, lifts Latest@10 to 0.60, three times a semantic-then-newest baseline (0.20), without collapsing top-10 relevance (nDCG@10 $\ge 0.90$), at a modest precision cost.
+Freshness via a recency prior is therefore a real but partial and parameter-sensitive capability on real data, not a solved problem; closing the gap (for example with a learned temporal re-ranker) is future work.

+Our second contribution localizes the failure of a heuristic topic-evolution tracker.
+The low label score (0.08 macro-F1) is driven by the labeling rule, not the clustering algorithm: fixing only the rule raises it to 0.49 in the same pipeline (and to 0.96 with clustering noise removed), while swapping the clusterer does not help (0.10).
+This reframes the open problem toward change-aware labeling rather than a more powerful clusterer.

-By separating and validating these two problems, we clarifed that while basic freshness can be effectively addressed, a deeper temporal understanding of AI remains a significant and open research challenge.
+By separating and validating these two problems, we clarified that while basic freshness can be partially addressed with a lightweight temporal prior, a deeper temporal understanding for AI remains a significant and open research challenge.

-\section{Reproducibility note}
+\section{Reproducibility Note}